 - If Project B is running, wait for it to reach step 3.

-The Deploy Release step is helpful when implementing the Master Project or Cooperating Projects approaches described above.
+The Deploy Release step is helpful when implementing the Parent Project or Cooperating Projects approaches described above.
 It makes it simple to deploy a release of a project from another project.